Combinatorics via Closed Orbits: Number Theoretic Ramanujan Graphs are not Unique Neighbor Expanders: Abstract

 \section{Abstract}

+The question of finding expander graphs with strong vertex expansion properties such as \emph{unique neighbor expansion} and \emph{lossless expansion} is central to computer science.
+A barrier to constructing these is that strong notions of expansion could not be proven via the spectral expansion paradigm.

+A very symmetric and structured family of optimal spectral expanders (i.e., Ramanujan graphs) was constructed using number theory by Lubotzky, Phillips and Sarnak, and was subsequently generalized by others.
+We call such graphs \emph{Number Theoretic Ramanujan Graphs}.
+These graphs are not only spectrally optimal, but also posses strong symmetries and rich structure.
+Thus, it has been widely conjectured that number theoretic Ramanujan graphs are lossless expanders, or at least unique neighbor expanders.

+In this work we disprove this conjecture, by showing that there are number theoretic Ramanujan graphs that are not even unique neighbor expanders.
+This is done by introducing a new combinatorial paradigm that we term \emph{the closed orbit method}.

-This work presents a general paradigm to construct finite combinatorial objects, with extermal substructures.
-This is done by observing that there exist \emph{infinite} combinatorial structures with desired extermal substructures, coming from an action of a subgroup of the automorphism group.
-The crux of our idea, that we call \emph{the closed orbits method} is a systematic way to construct a finite quotient of the infinite structure, containing a \emph{simple} shadow of the infinite substructure, which maintains its extermal combinatorial property.
-In particular, the shadow of a thin infinite substructure in the cover remains small in the quotient.
+The closed orbit method allows one to construct finite combinatorial objects with extermal substructures.
+This is done by observing that there exist \emph{infinite} combinatorial structures with extermal substructures, coming from an action of a subgroup of the automorphism group of the structure.
+The crux of our idea is a systematic way to construct a finite quotient of the infinite structure containing a \emph{simple} shadow of the infinite substructure, which maintains its extermal combinatorial property.

-We give a couple of applications of our paradigm.
-The first application is to the well known question of \emph{vertex expansion} of number theoretic Ramanujan graphs.
-It has been a common belief that such graphs are \emph{lossless expanders}.
-We show that some number theoretic Ramanujan graphs are not even \emph{unique neighbor expanders}, which is a weaker notion.
-This holds, in particular, for the Morgenstern Ramanujan graphs.

-The second application is in the field of graph quantum ergodicity, where we produce number theoretic Ramanujan graphs with an eigenfunction of small support that corresponds to the zero eigenvalue.
+Other applications of the method are to the edge expansion of number theoretic Ramanujan graphs and vertex expansion of Ramanujan complexes.
+Finally, in the field of graph quantum ergodicity we produce number theoretic Ramanujan graphs with an eigenfunction of small support that corresponds to the zero eigenvalue.
 This again contradicts common expectations.

-The closed orbits method is based on an established idea from dynamics and number theory, of studying closed orbits of subgroups.
-The novelty of this work is in exploiting this idea to combinatorial questions.
+The closed orbit method is based on the well-established idea from dynamics and number theory of studying closed orbits of subgroups.
+The novelty of this work is in exploiting this idea to combinatorial questions, and we hope that it will have other applications in the future.